The Daily Princetonian

 The Daily Princetonian, originally known as The Princetonian and nicknamed the 'Prince', is the independent daily student newspaper of Princeton University.

-Founded on June 14, 1876 as The Princetonian, it changed its name to The Daily Princetonian in 1892.
-It is the second oldest daily college newspaper in the country.
-Owned by The Daily Princetonian Publishing Co., the paper is financially independent from the university and is produced by around 200 undergraduate students managed by an editor-in-chief and a business manager.
-It has a daily circulation of 2,000 and has around 30,000 daily online hits.
-The current editor-in-chief, Rohit Narayanan, was elected in December 2022.
+The newspaper is owned by The Daily Princetonian Publishing Co. and boasts a circulation of 2,000 in print and around 30,000 daily online hits as of 2021.
+Managed by approximately 200 undergraduate students, the newspaper covers a range of sections, including news, sports, and opinions.